izou3/MotelManagement/README.md

 </div>

-This project is a landing page (website) and management system for small-scale hotel operations with ability to manage/track revenue in short-term and long-term stays, email reservation confirmation, generate tax reports/revenue, as well as track housekeeping operations and maintenance logs with more features to come in the future!
+This project is a landing page (website) and management system for small-scale hotel operations with ability to manage/track revenue in short-term and long-term stays, email reservation confirmation, generate tax reports/revenue, as well as track housekeeping operations and maintenance logs for multiple motels with more features to come in the future!

 It is built as a full-stack javascript application and deployed to Digital Ocean Kubernetes with static files served from DigitalOcean Spaces.
 See below for [infrastructure](#Infrastructure).
   - **Frontend-Hotel Website**: SSR App Boilerplated with RazzleJS and Styled with MaterialUI